Podlasie: Ethnic situation

-While today Podlachia is mostly inhabited by Poles, many Belarusians live in the eastern parts.
+While today Podlasie is mostly inhabited by Poles, many Belarusians live in the eastern parts.
 According to Polish census of 2002, in Podlaskie Voivodeship there were 46,041 Belarusians (3.9%) and 1,366 Ukrainians (0.1%).
 Autochthonous inhabitants have difficulties in national self-identification and identifying of their language.
 They often identify their nationality as "tutejszy" (literally "locals").
 Based on comparison of a survey and the census, Marek Barwiński supposes that people with a low level of national identity during the census usually choose the major nationality in their region.

 Orthodox autochthonous inhabitants are known as khakhly (without any negative connotations, though today in Ukraine it is known as an ethnic slur for Ukrainians).
 According to Mykhailo Lesiv, this name appeared after it was used to denote locals in the Russian Imperial Army.
-Many scientific researches prove that the orthodox population in Podlachia have Ukrainian origin (19th century censuses, historical and linguistic researches), though today the number of people with the Ukrainian identity is very small.
+Many scientific researches prove that the orthodox population in Podlasie have Ukrainian origin (19th century censuses, historical and linguistic researches), though today the number of people with the Ukrainian identity is very small.

-Until the 19th century, Podlachia was populated by the Polish-speaking yeomanry (drobna szlachta), Jews (primarily in towns), and Ruthenian Greek-Catholics speaking a dialect related to modern Ukrainian - the so-called Khakhlak (Chachlak) dialect, which derived its name from a derogatory term for Ukrainians (khakhol or khokhol being the name of the traditional haircut of Ukrainian Cossacks).
+Until the 19th century, Podlasie was populated by the Polish-speaking yeomanry (drobna szlachta), Jews (primarily in towns), and Ruthenian Greek-Catholics speaking a dialect related to modern Ukrainian - the so-called Khakhlak (Chachlak) dialect, which derived its name from a derogatory term for Ukrainians (khakhol or khokhol being the name of the traditional haircut of Ukrainian Cossacks).

-In the 19th century, the inhabitants of Podlachia were under the rule of the Russian Empire, with southern Podlachia constituting a part of Russian-controlled Congress Poland.
-After 1831, Russian authorities forbade the Greek-Catholic faith in northern Podlachia and it disappeared from the area.
+In the 19th century, the inhabitants of Podlasie were under the rule of the Russian Empire, with southern Podlasie constituting a part of Russian-controlled Congress Poland.
+After 1831, Russian authorities forbade the Greek-Catholic faith in northern Podlasie and it disappeared from the area.
 In 1875, Russians forbade this rite in the southern portion as well, and all Greek-Catholic inhabitants were forced to accept the Eastern Orthodox faith.
 However, the resistance of the local people was surprisingly strong and Ruthenian speakers from this area rejected the separation from the Pope.
 In 1874, blessed Wincenty Lewoniuk and 12 companions were killed by Russian soldiers in Pratulin.
-In reaction to these measures, the Ruthenians of southern Podlachia began to identify themselves with the national movement of the Roman Catholic Poles.
+In reaction to these measures, the Ruthenians of southern Podlasie began to identify themselves with the national movement of the Roman Catholic Poles.
 To preserve the full communion with the Pope, they changed their rite from Eastern to Latin before the compulsory conversion of Greek Catholics into Orthodox.
 In 1912, Russian authorities issued a tolerance edict that made it possible to change confession from Orthodox to Roman Catholic (but not to Greek-Catholic, which had been completely deleted).
-A majority of the inhabitants of southern Podlachia changed their faith from Orthodox to Roman Catholic.
+A majority of the inhabitants of southern Podlasie changed their faith from Orthodox to Roman Catholic.
 At present, very few people in this area speak Ruthenian and nearly all consider themselves Poles.
-Meanwhile, the eastern part of northern Podlachia is still populated by Belarusians.
+Meanwhile, the eastern part of northern Podlasie is still populated by Belarusians.